alan-turing-institute/QUIPP-pipeline/generators/odi-nhs-ae/README.md

 To do this, you'll need to download one dataset first.
 It's a list of all postcodes in London.
 You can find it at this page on [doogal.co.uk](https://www.doogal.co.uk/PostcodeDownloads.php), at the _London_ link under the _By English region_ section.
-Or just download it directly at [this link](https://www.doogal.co.uk/UKPostcodesCSV.ashx?region=E12000007) (just take note, it's 133MB in size), then place the `London postcodes.csv` file in to the `data/` directory.

-Or you can just do it using `curl`.
+Download the file (133MB) and place it in the `data` directory using the following command:
 ```bash
 curl -o "./data/London postcodes.csv" https://www.doogal.co.uk/UKPostcodesCSV.ashx?region=E12000007
 ```
+The `.gitignore` file in the current folder will prevent the postcodes file being accidentally added to the version control system.

 Then, to generate the data, from the project root directory run the `generate.py` script.